This story was originally published and last updated .

 The service is free of charge.
 You can import your LastPass data by following the instructions available here.

 The paid plans are really only necessary for enterprises and families.
-You pay $1 a month per person to get secure password sharing, one-time password sharing with third parties, admin controls, and more.
+You pay $1 a month per person to get secure password sharing, admin controls, and more.

 To find out how to migrate from LastPass, read this help page.